 The National Vaccine Injury Compensation Program (NVICP) was established by Congress in 1986 to protect persons injured by vaccines.
 At the time the law was passed, some pharmaceutical companies considered reducing or eliminating production of certain vaccines in response to lawsuits.
 Congress passed the law establishing this program to ensure a continued supply of these vaccines.

 The NVICP is a “no fault” program, in which individuals who qualify to bring a claim do not need to prove that a vaccine was defective or that the manufacturer was negligent; only that certain recognized injuries were sustained close in time to the administration of a vaccine covered by the program.

 According to the Centers for Disease Control, the risk of experiencing a severe allergic reaction that would be covered under the NVICP is “1 or less than 1 out of 1 million doses.”
 Vaccinations are considered safe, and patients should consult with a physician to follow the recommended vaccination schedules.

-In order to receive an award under NVICP, an individual must demonstrate that he has received one of the vaccines listed as a covered vaccine and that he has sustained an injury within a specified period of time.
+In order to receive an award under NVICP, an individual must demonstrate that they have received one of the listed covered vaccines, and that they have sustained an injury within a specified period of time.
 If both are established, then it is presumed that the vaccine caused the injury.
-Those include: